-Scenarios listed above are not a tragedy because you already have the initial/base idea.
+The scenarios listed above are not a tragedy because you already have the initial/base idea.
 It only needs to be elaborated in detail and prepared for the production phase.
-The problem arises when there’s no initial idea to start from and everything that comes to you mind simply isn’t a satisfactory solution to solve the problem.
-At one point nearly everybody found themself in such situation.
+The problem arises when there’s no initial idea to start from and everything that comes to your mind simply isn’t a satisfactory solution to solve the problem.
+At one point nearly everybody found themself in such a situation.
 We can compare it with a jigsaw puzzle with lots of elements that need to be considered, arranged and connected so they could make a logical whole.

 - RESEARCH PHASE – includes more detailed information gathering and research.
-That is a natural part of the creative process because it’s important to have all the information about project and client’s wishes.
-This is information filtering phase when you decide what’s important and what isn’t.
-If a particular area is an uncharted territory for you – do an extensive research, educate yourself and ask your colleagues to help you with their expertise.
-The best start is to be well informed – search for the information or similar projects online, look for inspiration and think in a unique direction.
+That is a natural part of the creative process because it’s important to have all the information about the project and the client’s wishes.
+This is the information filtering phase when you decide what’s important and what isn’t.
+If a particular area is uncharted territory for you – do extensive research, educate yourself and ask your colleagues to help you with their expertise.
+The best start is to be well informed – search for information or similar projects online, look for inspiration and think in a unique direction.

 - LOST IN TIME AND SPACE – Sounds familiar?
-It’s been awhile, since you started the project, went through the previous stages but it’s not going according to plan.
+It’s been a while, since you started the project, went through the previous stages but it’s not going according to plan.
 Somehow, you still don’t have the idea and it seems as if there is no logical concept that could be implemented.
-The more you think, the less creative ideas you concieve.
+The more you think, the less creative ideas you conceive.
 The stage in which you spend most of your mental energy on forced creativity that does not bring any significant results or usable ideas.
-Creative blockade can be frustrating.
-Again, step away from the project for day or two and don’t overthink it.
+Creative blockades can be frustrating.
+Again, step away from the project for a day or two, and don’t overthink it.

 - MOMENT OF ENLIGHTENMENT – Probably the best stage you can find yourself in.
 If you are ready to defend your idea and do everything possible to implement it in its original form – this is probably the best outcome.